RamblingCookieMonster/Citrix.NetScaler/README.md

 # Instructions

-1. Download this repo, Unblock the file(s), copy the Citrix.NetScaler to an appropriate module location
+1. Download this repo, Unblock the file(s), copy the Citrix.NetScaler folder to an appropriate module location
 2. Run Citrix.NetScaler\AutogenFunctions.ps1 with the appropriate arguments to generate functions.
   * NOTE:  For more information, run Get-Help \\path\to\Citrix.NetScaler\AutogenFunctions.ps1
   * NOTE:  You may skip this step until later if desired.
 Details in example.